How did you end up as an intern at MAKEEN Energy? What did you do before?

 What was your first experience with MAKEEN Energy like?

-Describe your journey to where you are now
+Can you describe your journey to where you are now?

 What is the best thing about your job – and the most challenging?

 I am very happy about the product we’re putting on the market and how we can change things on the ground.
 It really gives me the motivation to give my best and to stay with MAKEEN Energy.
 Africa is still developing, there’s still a lot of things to be built and to be put in place.
 Energy access is very different compared to, for example, Europe.
 When I was in Nigeria, I experienced a lot of power shortage.
 You can spend several days just working to fix a generator, and knowing that I’m in a company that is looking at improving energy access to people – and doing it the right way – yeah, that is the best.

 One of the biggest challenges right now for me is adapting to different situations.
 It can be different countries, different types of customers, different ways of living.

 At MAKEEN ENERGY, we make it a point of honour to understand the specific needs of each customer and propose solutions that best suit their local environment.
 It takes a lot of energy to adapt quickly, but it's also what gives me the most satisfaction daily.

 What would you say to someone considering applying for an internship with MAKEEN Energy?

 To have no hesitation.
 If you’re someone who is willing to have an open mind and push comfort zones, then it’s the place to apply.
 There’s a lot of opportunities once you’re in, and when you understand what you’re doing it’s very fulfilling.